AjeyPaiK/HOG1D/README.md

 # HOG1D
-Implementation of Histogram of Gradients for Time Series classification
+Implementation of Histogram of Oriented Gradients for Time Series classification

 We have the foot-ground angle data from various subjects collected from a novel instrument that we developed.
 The data has been collected during three walking modes: Level Walk (LW), Ramp Ascent (RA) and Ramp Descent (RD).

-This repository contains our implementation of Histogram of Gradients (HOG) for these 1-D time series.
+This repository contains our implementation of Histogram of Oriented Gradients (HOG) for these 1-D time series.
 The script creates a data file in CSV format which was later used to classify the signals using a Support Vector Machine.

 Some images: